Average Net Profit for Flipping a House in 2022

 Locating properties

-Your ability to locate undervalued properties can also affect the amount of houses you’re able to realistically flip.
+Your ability to locate undervalued properties can also affect the amount of houses you’re able to flip realistically.
 This is one of the most difficult steps in the house flipping process, and if you can find a way to quickly and efficiently find homes that have the potential to be flipped, you can maximize your average net profit.

 There are a number of ways to locate houses for below-market prices in your area.
 The first thing you should consider doing is using your network.
 While it is not always a 100% guarantee that you will find a house to flip this way, there’s always a chance that you may find a lead or two by communicating with others in your community.
 Believe it or not, word of mouth is still important, and if you know the right people, there’s a possibility you can find out about deals as they are hitting the market.